reactioncommerce/mongo-rep-set/README.md

 ## Environment Variables

 Here are all of the available environment variables and their defaults.
+Note that if you set `REP_SET`, you must set it to the same value on all 3 containers.

 ```sh
 # mongod config